 Core Biopsy Analysis

-A core biopsy is a small sample of abnormal breast tissue obtained by a radiologist during an image-guided needle procedure (for more information on core biopsy, see Breast Imaging ).
+A core biopsy is a small sample of abnormal breast tissue obtained by a radiologist during an image-guided needle procedure.
 A breast pathologist analyzes the core sample to determine whether the abnormality is benign or malignant and gain an initial understanding of tumor characteristics.
 The outcome of the core biopsy report often determines whether or not a tumor needs to be surgically removed.

 Sentinel Lymph Node Biopsy

-A pathologist is on call during all breast surgeries that will include SLN Mapping.
+A pathologist is on call during all breast surgeries that will include SLN mapping.
 Before the breast tumor is removed, the surgeon excises a small number of axillary lymph nodes that are most at risk for cancer spread.
 The node samples are sent immediately to pathology for frozen section analysis, and the pathologist provides a diagnosis while the patient is still under anesthesia.
 If the sentinel nodes do not contain cancer cells on frozen section (pathology), the patient may not require any further node dissection, depending on the results of the final pathology report.
-For more information on SLN Mapping, see Breast Cancer Surgery.

 Post-Surgery Tumor Pathology